Mary Ann Nichols: 1888

-In April 1888, the matron of Lambeth Workhouse, a Mrs Fielder, found Nichols employment as a domestic servant to a Mr and Mrs Cowdry in Wandsworth.
-Shortly after taking this employment, Nichols is known to have written a letter to her father describing her general contentment with the position, stating: "I just write to say you will be glad to know that I am settled in my new place, and going on all right up to now.
+In April 1888, the matron of Lambeth Workhouse, Mrs Fielder, found Nichols employment as a domestic servant in the household of Mr and Mrs Cowdry in Wandsworth.
+Shortly after taking the position, Nichols wrote to her father expressing her satisfaction with the post, stating: "I just write to say you will be glad to know that I am settled in my new place, and going on all right up to now.
 My people went out yesterday, and have not returned, so I am in charge.
 It's a grand place inside, with trees and gardens back and front.
 All has been newly done up.
 They are teetotallers, and religious, so I ought to get on.
 They are very nice people, and I have not too much to do.
 I hope you are all right and the boy has work.
 So goodbye for the present.
 From yours truly, Polly."

-Possibly because Nichols was an alcoholic and her employers were teetotallers, she left this employment after three months of service, stealing clothing worth £3 10s. and absconding from the premises.
-Her father was informed of this fact via postcard on 12 July, in response to his attempted return correspondence with his daughter.
+Possibly because Nichols was an alcoholic and her employers were teetotallers, she left the position after three months, stealing clothing worth £3 10s. and absconding from the premises.
+Her father learned of this incident via a postcard dated 12 July, sent in response to his attempt to write to her.

-By the summer of 1888, Nichols resided in a common lodging-house at 18 Thrawl Street, Spitalfields, where she shared a bed with an elderly woman named Emily "Nelly" Holland.
-She relocated to an alternative common lodging-house at 56 Flower and Dean Street, Whitechapel, on 24 August.
+By the summer of 1888, Nichols was living in a common lodging-house at 18 Thrawl Street, Spitalfields, where she shared a bed with an elderly woman named Emily "Nelly" Holland.
+On 24 August, she moved to another common lodging-house at 56 Flower and Dean Street, Whitechapel.

 30–31 August

-At approximately 11:00 p.m. on 30 August, Nichols was seen walking along Whitechapel Road.
-She visited the Frying Pan public house in Brick Lane, Spitalfields, leaving at 12:30 a.m. on 31 August.
-By 1:20 a.m., she had returned to the kitchen of her Flower and Dean Street lodging-house.
+At approximately 11:00 pm on 30 August, Nichols was seen walking along Whitechapel Road.
+She visited the Frying Pan public house in Brick Lane, Spitalfields, leaving at 12:30 am on 31 August.
+By 1:20 am, she had returned to the kitchen of her Flower and Dean Street lodging-house.
 Fifty minutes later, she was seen by the deputy lodging house keeper, who asked her for the 4d required for her bed.
-When Nichols replied she did not have the money, she was ordered to leave the premises.
-Unconcerned, Nichols motioned to her new black velvet bonnet, replying: "I'll soon get my doss money.
+When Nichols replied that she did not have the money, she was ordered to leave the premises.
+Unconcerned, she motioned to her new black velvet bonnet and replied: "I'll soon get my doss money.
 See what a jolly bonnet I've got now."
-She then left the lodging-house with a likely intention of earning the money to pay for a bed via prostituting herself.
+She then left the lodging-house, likely intending to earn the money needed to pay for a bed through prostitution.